Awesome Things To Do

 Springerville, AZ 85938

-- 40 area lakes provide amazing views of a variety of birds, wildlife, and terrain
+- 40 area lakes and over 600 miles of mountain rivers and streams provide amazing views of a variety of birds, wildlife, and terrain

 - Bird watching—Becker Lake, Canero Lake, Luna Lake, Nelson Reservoir, Mexican Hay Lake, and Greer Lakes are especially good